-to the SMS 17n11.2 deletion.
+to the SMS 17p11.2 deletion.

-35. R. A. Fridell, data not shown
+35 R A Fridell data not shown

 To generate evolutionary histories, we used a stochastic continuous time model of an RNA population replicating and mutating in a capacity-constrained flow reactor under selection (5, 6).
 In the laboratory, a goal might be to find an RNA aptamer binding specifically to a molecule (4).
 Although in the experiment the evolutionary end product was unknown, we thought of its shape as being specified implicitly by the imposed selection criterion.
-Because our intent is to study evolutionary histories rather than end products, we defined a target shape in advance and assumed the replication rate of a sequence to be a function of because, in contrast to sequences, there are product is expected from amplification of the human MYO15 cDNA.
-Amplification of human genomic DNA with this primer pair would result in a 2903-bp fragment
+Because our intent is to study evolutionary histories rather than end products, we defined a target shape in advance and assumed the replication rate of a sequence to be a function of product is expected from amplification of the human MY075 cDNA.
+Amplification of human genomic DNA with this primer pair would result in a 2903-bp fragment.

-38. We are grateful to the people of Bengkala, Bali, and the two families from India.
-We thank J. R. Lupski and K.-S. Chen for providing the human chromosome 17 cosmid library.
-For technical and computational assistance, we thank N. Dietrich, M. Fergusson A Guota E Sorbello R Torkzadeh C Varner.
-M. Walker, G. Bouffard, and S. Beckstrom-Sternberg (National Institutes of Health Intramural Se quencing Center).
-We thank J. T. Hinnant, I. N. Arhya, and S. Winata for assistance in Bali, and T. Barber, S. Sullivan, E. Green, D. Drayna, and J. Battey for helpful comments on this manuscript.
-Supported by the National Institute on Deafness and Other Communication Disorders (NIDCD) (Z01 DC 00035-01 and Z01 DC 00038-01 to T.B.F. and E.R.W. and R01 DC 03402 to C.C.M.), the National Institute of Child Health and Human Development (R01 HD30428 to S.A.C.) and a National Science Foundation Graduate Research Fellowship to F.J.P.
-This paper is dedicated to J. B. Snow Jr. on his retirement as the Director of the NIDCD.
+38. We are grateful to the people of Bengkala, Bali, and the two families from India, We thank J. R. Lupski and K.-S. Chen for providing the human chromosome 17 cosmid library.
+For technical and computational assistance, we thank N. Dietrich, M. Fergusson, A. Gupta, E. Sorbello, R. Torkzadeh, C. Varner, M. Walker, G. Bouffard, and S. Beckstrom-Stern berg (National Institutes of Health Intramural Se quencing Center).
+We thank J. T. Hinnant, I. N. Arhya, and S. Winata for assistance in Bali, and T. Barber, S. Sullivan, E. Green, D. Dravna, and J. Battey for helpful comments on this manuscript Supported by the National Institute on Deafness and Other Communication Disorders (NIDCD) (Z01 DC 00035-01 and Z01 DC 00038-01 to T.B.F. and E.R.W. and R01 DC 03402 to C.C.M.), the National Institute of Child Health and Human Development (R01 HD30428 to S.A.C.) and a National Science Foundation Graduate Research Fellowship to F.J.P.
+This paper is dedicated to J. B. Snow Jr. on his retirement as the Director of the NIDCD the similarity between its shape and the target.
+An actual situation may involve more than one best shape, but this does not affect our conclusions.